Where I'm from

 Just the facts: I was born in Seoul, Korea, then immigrated to the U.S. when I was six.
 I grew up in South Carolina and Maryland, and have lived/worked in Pennsylvania, New York, Washington, D.C., New York again, Beijing, and California (in that order!).
 I now live in Los Angeles with my husband and kids.

 Just as true: As an immigrant, home has always been a question of heart as much as place.
 Even as a kid, I understood the limits of geography to express identity.
 As an adult, I've continued to be a traveler.
 Now I think of home as the memories and connections that bring me back to a sense of belonging: the memory of sitting with my grandmother as she braided my hair, the smell and taste of my mother's cooking, every book I've read that has magnified my soul, the warmth of my children's bodies as they press against me in sleep.
-These days my work as a coach is also a part of what feels like home.
+My work as a coach is also a part of what feels like home.

 Why I coach